-Visit our Events and Field Trips page for details on Spring Birding Basics starting in March!
+Visit our Events and Field Trips page for details on any upcoming classes!

 Audubon Adventures is a program produced by the National Audubon Society to help promote wildlife and conservation awareness in children and expand their understanding of the natural world.
 It's designed for 3rd, 4th, and 5th grade teachers to use as a part of their regular curriculum.
 It ties in with their other subjects while focusing on the life and habits of birds and other animals.